Search anything

 We map out what is valuable for nature, tourism, agriculture, economy or education and connect all that value in two ways:

-We build an integral value chain.
+1. We have built an integral value chain around flax.
 A local, sustainable maker network of (young) farmers, designers, students, entrepreneurs and makers.

-We design and make alternatives for plastic products.
-Local, circular products that can replace everything made of plastic.
-This way, plastic will never flow into the sea again.
+2. We design and make alternatives for plastic products from the flax.
+Local, circular products that can replace plastic bags, synthetic textile clothing and toys.

 The approach